DP-3T/documents/README.md

 But, we also strongly believe that Apple and Google should adopt our subsequent enhancements, detailed in later versions of our [white paper](https://github.com/DP-3T/documents/blob/master/DP3T%20White%20Paper.pdf), which increase user privacy.
 We also strongly encourage both companies to allow an external audit of their code to ensure its functionality corresponds to its specification.

 ## April 8th, 2020: The relationship between DP-3T and PEPP-PT

+*Please note that since this announcement, DP-3T partners have resigned from the PEPP-PT initiative.*

 The Decentralised Privacy-Preserving Proximity Tracing (DP-3T) project is an open protocol for COVID-19 proximity tracing using Bluetooth Low Energy functionality on mobile devices that ensures personal data and computation stays entirely on an individual's phone.
 It was produced by a core team of over 25 scientists and academic researchers from across Europe.
 It has also been scrutinized and improved by the wider community.